 Folk hero Paul Revere was a silversmith and ardent colonialist.
-He took part in the Boston Tea Party and was principal rider for Boston's Committee of Safety.
+He took part in the Boston Tea Party and was a principal rider for Boston's Committee of Safety.
 In that role, he devised a system of lanterns to warn the minutemen of a British invasion, setting up his famous ride on April 18, 1775.

-Paul Revere was born January 1, 1735, in Boston, Massachusetts.
+Revere was born on January 1, 1735, in Boston, Massachusetts.
 He was the son of Apollos Rivoire, a French immigrant who'd come to America on his own at the age of 13, and Deborah Hichborn, a Boston native and the daughter of an artisan family.

 Apollos, who changed his name to the more English-sounding Paul soon after arriving in America, was an artisan himself.
 After a long apprenticeship with a goldsmith, the elder Revere set up a shop of his own in the sometimes rough North End section of Boston.
 When he was old enough, his son Paul, the eldest of seven children, apprenticed with him.